Anti-Symmetric DGN: a stable architecture for Deep Graph Networks: Related work

 Inspired by the NeuralODE approach, \citet{GDE} develops a DGN defined as a continuum of layers.
 In such a work, the authors focus on building the connection between ODEs and DGNs.
 We extend their work to include stability and non-dissipation , which are fundamental properties to preserve long-term dependencies between nodes and prevent gradient explosion or vanishing during training.
-Thus, by relaxing these two properties from our framework, the work by \citet{GDE} becomes a specific instance of A-DGN. \citet{grand} propose GRAND an architecture to learn graph diffusion as a partial derivative equation.
+Thus, by relaxing these two properties from our framework, the work by \citet{GDE} becomes a specific instance of A-DGN. \citet{grand} propose GRAND an architecture to learn graph diffusion as a partial derivative equation (PDE).
 Differently from GRAND, our framework designs an architecture that is theoretically non-dissipative and free from gradient vanishing or explosion.
 DGC~\citep{DGC} and SGC~\citep{SGC} propose linear models that propagate node information as the discretization of the graph heat equation, $\partial \mathbf{X}(t)/\partial t = -\mathbf{L}\mathbf{X}(t)$, without learning.
-Specifically, DGC mainly focus on exploring the influence of the step size $\epsilon$ in the Euler discretization method.
+Specifically, DGC mainly focus on exploring the influence of the step size $\epsilon$ in the Euler discretization method. \citet{pde-gcn} and \cite{graphcon} present two methods to preserve the energy of the system, \ie they mitigate over-smoothing, instead of preserving long-range information between nodes.
+Differently from our method, which employs a first-order ODE, the former leverages the conservative mapping defined by hyperbolic PDEs, while the latter is defined as second-order ODEs that preserve the Dirichlet energy.
+In general, this testifies that non-dissipation in graph ODEs is an important property to pursue, not only when preserving long-range dependencies.
+However, to the best of our knowledge, we are the first to propose a non-dissipative graph ODE to effectively propagate the information on the graph structure.